byoseph3/temp_repo_cs3210/README.md

 As with all labs in this course, the lab has an associated autograder on Gradescope.
-The policies and rules of the autograder may be found in the [autograder manual]().
+The policies and rules of the autograder may be found in the [autograder manual][autograder-manual].
 You will submit your code to the autograder for autograding.
 There will also be a hand graded portion of this lab, worth 15% of your lab grade.
 Finally, this is our only *individual* lab, you cannot collaborate or share code with others (although discussion is allowed).
 Your